aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-powerpoint/_index.md

 otherformats: PPSX PPT PPTM PPSM POTM PPTX POTX ODP POT PPS CSV DIF FODS ODS SXC TSV XLAM XLTM EXCEL XLS XLSB XLSM XLSX XLT XLTM XLTX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert TXT to POWERPOINT via Java or Online App" h2="TXT to POWERPOINT conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert TXT to PowerPoint via Java or Online App" h2="TXT to PowerPoint conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">How Aspose.Total helps in creating TXT to PowerPoint Converter Apps via Java?</h2>

-Converting a TXT file to a POWERPOINT presentation can be a daunting task for developers.
+Converting a TXT file to a PowerPoint presentation can be a daunting task for developers.
 Fortunately, with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), the process can be automated in a few simple steps.
+<br/><br/>
 The first step is to load the TXT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
 This library provides a wide range of features to manipulate documents, including the ability to convert the TXT file to HTML.
+<br/><br/>
 The next step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
-This library allows developers to write HTML content into the Presentation and save it as a POWERPOINT file.
+This library allows developers to write HTML content into the Presentation and save it as a PowerPoint file.

-The combination of these two libraries makes it easy to automate the conversion of a TXT file to a POWERPOINT presentation.
-With just a few simple steps, developers can quickly and easily convert their TXT files to POWERPOINT presentations.
-This makes it easier for developers to create presentations quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert TXT to POWERPOINT via Java" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert TXT to PowerPoint via Java" %}}
 1. Open TXT file using [Document](https://reference.aspose.com/words/java/com.aspose.words/Document) class
 2. Convert TXT file to HTML by using [save](https://reference.aspose.com/words/java/com.aspose.words/Document#save(java.lang.String,com.aspose.words.SaveOptions)) method
 3. Initialize a new [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object